 For example, if an individual sells a primary residence for $350,000 and otherwise meets all of the requirements of the exemption, the transaction will be reported to the IRS on a 1099-S. The individual then needs to report the sale on his or her tax return for that year, along with the individual’s cost basis in the property (price paid plus capital improvements).

-For example, if he paid $250,000 for the property, his gain is $100,000, which falls under the exemption and no taxes are owed.
-If you ignore the 1099-S and do not report anything, then IRS will presume that the sale price is all gain and will bill you accordingly.
+Another example, if he paid $250,000 for the property, his gain is $100,000.
+This falls under the exemption and no taxes are owed.
+If you ignore the 1099-S and do not report anything, the IRS will presume that the sale price is all gain and will bill you accordingly.
 This is not a pretty bill to receive!

 So When Would Someone Have To Pay Capital Gains Taxes?

 Last week I had the pleasure of meeting a new client who was referred to me by her financial advisor.
 The woman scheduled the meeting as the Power of Attorney for her parents, who are both in memory care assisted living.

 Back in 2016, Mom and Dad quitclaimed their house to her and her sister.
 Those who know about the 5-year look-back rule are probably thinking, “Great!
 It’s now 2022, so the house is the daughters’ free and clear.”
 But of course, if that were the end of the story, I probably wouldn’t be including it in this article.